bezabu/pp5-drf-api2/README.md

 The Reviews Page
 - View most recent reviews: As a user I can view all the most recent reviews, ordered by most recently created first so that I am up to date with the newest content
-- As a user, I can search for reviews with keywords, so that I can find the reviews and user profiles I am most interested in.
+- Search for reviews: As a user, I can search for reviews with keywords, so that I can find the reviews and user profiles I am most interested in.
 - View liked reviews: As a logged in user I can view the reviews I liked so that I can find the reviews I enjoy the most
 - View popular reviews: As a logged in user I can view the most liked reviews so that I can find the reviews other users are enjoying the most
 - View reviews of followed users: As a logged in user I can view content filtered by users I follow so that I can keep up to date with what they are writing about